kokkim/H3VR-Bag-Of-Scripts/Okkim-Bag_Of_Scripts/README.md

 1.6.0:
 - Added ToggleLerp; linearly translates/rotates an object between two set values on a simple interaction
 - Fixed NambuSear not firing the gun more than once when not held

+1.7.0:
+- Added RPMSecondarySwitch: switches the bolt speed of an open or closed bolt on a simple interaction